Stop the Flip-Flop: Context-Preserving Verification for Fast Revocable Diffusion Decoding: Experiment

 \subsection{Experimental Settings}

-\textbf{Implementation Details.} We conduct experiments on four different dLLMs, namely LLaDA-8B-Base, LLaDA-8B-Instruct\citep{Nie2025LargeLD}, LLaDA-1.5-8B~\citep{Zhu2025LLaDA1V}, and Dream-7B-Instruct \citep{Ye2025Dream7D}.
+\textbf{Implementation Details.} We conduct experiments on four different dLLMs, namely LLaDA-Base-8B, LLaDA-Ins-8B~\citep{Nie2025LargeLD}, LLaDA-1.5-8B~\citep{Zhu2025LLaDA1V}, and Dream-Ins-7B~\citep{Ye2025Dream7D}.
 For consistency and robustness, we set the decoding temperature to zero and greedily unmask the token with the lowest entropy at each step.
 We adopt the semi-autoregressive sampling strategy~\citep{Nie2025LargeLD}, which segments the output sequence into a set of blocks that are generated sequentially in a left-to-right order.
-In our evaluation, we set the generation length to 256 and 512 and the block length to 64.
-We set the per-step drafting budget to $B=15$ and tune the drafting threshold $\tau_{\mathrm{draft}} \in \{0.7,0.8,0.9\}$.
+In our evaluation, we set the generation length to 256 and 512, use a block length of 32 for Dream-Ins-7B, and use a block length of 64 for the other models.
+We fix the per-step drafting budget to $B=15$, set the per-position \textsc{ReMask} budget $M_{\mathrm{remask}}$ around $5$ in practice, and restrict the drafting confidence threshold to the conservative set $\tau_{\mathrm{draft}} \in \{0.7,0.8,0.9\}$.
 All experiments are conducted on four NVIDIA H200 GPUs.

 \textbf{Datasets.} We evaluate our approach on four benchmarks covering mathematical reasoning and code generation.
 For mathematical reasoning, we consider GSM8K~\citep{Cobbe2021TrainingVT}, which contains grade-school–level word problems, and the more demanding MATH500~\citep{Lightman2023LetsVS}, composed of competition-style mathematics questions.
 For code generation, we benchmark on MBPP~\citep{Austin2021ProgramSW}, which focuses on introductory Python programming tasks, and HumanEval~\citep{Chen2021EvaluatingLL}, a collection of hand-written problems designed to assess program synthesis ability.
-All ``Instruct'' variant models are evaluated in the zero-shot setting, while standard few-shot protocols are adopted on the LLaDA-Base model specific to each benchmark: zero-shot for HumanEval, three-shot for MBPP, four-shot for MATH500, and eight-shot for GSM8K~\cite{Zhu2025LatentRD}.
+All ``Instruct'' variant models are evaluated in the zero-shot setting, while standard few-shot protocols are adopted on the LLaDA-Base-8B model specific to each benchmark: zero-shot for HumanEval, three-shot for MBPP, four-shot for MATH500, and eight-shot for GSM8K~\cite{Zhu2025LatentRD}.